Thubepraful/KDP-Management-System/README.md

 # KDP-Management-System

-A Web application with MySQL database conncectivity using HTML, Python & Flask Framework.
+A Web application with MySQL database connectivity using HTML, Python & Flask Framework.

 Created for faciliating :